 How did you feel when you received the invitation?

-Attending the UNGA Summit of the Future Youth Action Days is an amazing opportunity for youths like me to engage directly with global policy makers, listen to panel discussions on crucial global topics - digital innovation, peacebuilding, and sustainable development - which empower us to take the lead in shaping a more inclusive and resilient global agenda.
+Attending the UNGA Summit of the Future Action Days is an amazing opportunity for youths like me to engage directly with global policy makers, listen to panel discussions on crucial global topics - digital innovation, peacebuilding, and sustainable development - which empower us to take the lead in shaping a more inclusive and resilient global agenda.

 How did you prepare for your role as a youth delegate before the Summit?

-In fact, I self practised presentation on my projects in three-time frames: two minutes, five minutes, and eight minutes as I would anticipate the urge to seize every single opportunity to present my initiative to the global audience I was committed to make the most of every moment at the UN, actively networking and connecting with others while showcasing my work.
+In fact, I self practised presentation on my projects in three-time frames: two minutes, five minutes, and eight minutes as I would anticipate the urge to seize every single opportunity to present my initiative to the global audience.
+I was committed to make the most of every moment at the UN, actively networking and connecting with others while showcasing my work.

-To prepare myself, I thoroughly examined the Action Days program, researching the backgrounds of the speakers and selecting sessions that most resonated with my interests and that would deepen my understanding of the global landscape surrounding such — specifically, the intersections of peace and feminism as they relate to education that I care about.
+To prepare myself, I thoroughly examined the Action Days program, researching the backgrounds of the speakers and selecting sessions that most resonated with my interests and that would deepen my understanding of the global landscape surrounding such topics—specifically, the intersections of peace and feminism as they relate to education that I care about.
 I also prepared some questions that I could ask should the convenors open the stage for audience!

 What themes or issues did you focus on during your discussions, and why are they important to you?